-Candidates' work will be marked by staff who have appropriate knowledge, understanding and skill, and who have been trained in this activity.
+Candidates' work will be marked by staff who have appropriate knowledge, understanding and skill, and who have been trained in this activity and who do not have any potential conflicts of interest.
+If AI tools have been used to assist in the marking of candidates' work, they will not be the sole marker.
 BRS is committed to ensuring that work produced by candidates is authenticated in line with the requirements of the awarding body.
 Where a number of subject teachers are involved in marking candidates' work, internal moderation and standardisation will ensure consistency of marking.

-- BRS will ensure that candidates are informed of their centre assessed marks so that they may request a review of the centre's marking before marks are submitted to the awarding body.
-Candidates will need to explain on what grounds they wish to request a review of an internally assessed mark as a review will only focus on the quality of their work in meeting the published assessment criteria. - 2.
-BRS will inform candidates that they may request copies of materials to assist them in considering whether to request a review of the centre's marking of the assessment. - 3.
-BRS will, having received a request for copies of materials, promptly make them available to the candidate under supervised conditions (candidates will not be allowed access to original assessment material unless supervised). - 4.
-BRS will provide candidates with sufficient time in order to allow them to review copies of materials and reach a decision, informing candidates that if their decision is to request a review, they will need to explain what they believe the issue to be. - 5.
+- 1. BRS will ensure that candidates are informed of their centre assessed marks so that they may request a review of the centre's marking before marks are submitted to the awarding body. - 2.
+Candidates will need to explain on what grounds they wish to request a review of an internally assessed mark as a review will only focus on the quality of work submitted.

+- 3. BRS will inform candidates that they may request copies of materials to assist them in considering whether to request a review of the centre's marking of the assessment. - 4.
+BRS will, having received a request for copies of materials, promptly make them available to the candidate under supervised conditions (candidates will not be allowed access to original assessment material unless supervised, e.g. assessment materials such as artwork or recordings will be shared under supervised conditions). - 5.
+BRS will provide candidates with sufficient time (five working days) to allow them to review copies of materials and reach a decision. - 6.
 BRS will provide a clear deadline for candidates to submit a request for a review of the centre's marking.
 Requests will not be accepted after this deadline.
-Requests must be made in writing. - 6.
-BRS will allow sufficient time for the review to be carried out, to make any necessary changes to marks and to inform the candidate of the outcome, all before the awarding body's deadline.

-- 7. BRS will ensure that the review of marking is carried out by an assessor who has appropriate competence, has had no previous involvement in the assessment of that candidate for the component in question and has no personal interest in the outcome of the review. - 8.
+Requests must be made in writing.
+BRS will allow sufficient time for the review to be carried out, to make any necessary changes to marks and to inform the candidate of the outcome, all before the awarding body's deadline. - 7.
+BRS will ensure that the review of marking is carried out by an assessor who has appropriate competence, has had no previous involvement in the assessment of that candidate for the component in question and has no personal interest in the outcome of the review. - 8.
 BRS will instruct the reviewer to ensure that the candidate's mark is consistent with the standard set by the centre. - 9.
 BRS will inform the candidate in writing of the outcome of the review of the centre's marking.